 Pinpoint your fear, and use these tips to manage it:

 Fear of the Unknown

 If showing up at the dentist and not having a clue what you are about to undergo sends you into a tailspin, then you may benefit from having a full explanation of all procedures prior to your visit.
-Make sure that your doctor understands your concerns and is willing to meet with you to discuss your appointment in advance, or even over the phone if needed.
+Make sure that your doctor understands your concerns and is willing to discuss your appointment in advance, whether in person, over the phone, or via video call.

 Fear of the Dentist

 For some people, the dentist himself is an ominous presence that causes fear.
 A dentist who only comes into the room for a few moments to inflict pain, all while wearing a mask, can be worrisome.
 If possible, find a professional who can help you break down the doctor-patient barrier by speaking with you, sitting at eye level, and taking other steps to lessen the tension in the room.

 The tray of equipment next to your chair can look like a line-up of torture devices.
 The equipment can be loud, sharp and terrifying, but if you take the time to hold and inspect each item, you may find that they are not that scary after all.
 Talk to your dentist about doing this if it’s the instruments that frighten you.

 Lying back in the examination chair and letting other people look into the mouth can make some patients feel out of control of their situation.
 If this is the case for you, ask your doctor if you can be leaned back partially or even assist with the process by holding a tool.